 Although most of your wishes most likely have been documented in your will, in a time of emotional upheaval, there may be some questions and concerns about areas you may not have addressed.
 A competent and caring elder law attorney like Paula Smith will handle every facet of your will, including filing it at the probate court.

 Probate is the process by which property is passed to his or her beneficiaries.
 The entire process, supervised by the probate court, usually takes about a year.
 Common probate administration matters include:

 - Petitions are filed

-1. Filing the will and petition at the probate court in order to be appointed executor or personal representative.
+1. Filing the will and petition at the probate court.
+This allows an executor or personal representative to be appointed.

 2. Marshaling, or collecting, the assets.
 This means that you have to find out everything the deceased owned.
 You need to file a list, known as an "inventory," with the probate court.
 It's generally best to consolidate all the estate funds to the extent possible.
 Bills and bequests should be paid from a single checking account, either one you establish or one set up by your attorney, so that you can keep track of all expenditures.

 3. Paying bills and taxes.
 If an estate tax return is needed---generally if the estate exceeds $1 million in value---it must be filed within nine months of the date of death.
 If you miss this deadline and the estate is taxable, severe penalties and interest may apply.
 If you do not have all the information available in time, you can file for an extension and pay your best estimate of the tax due.

 4. Filing tax returns.
 You must also file a final income tax return for the decedent and, if the estate holds any assets and earns interest or dividends, an income tax return for the estate.
 If the estate does earn income during the administration process, it will have to obtain its own tax identification number in order to keep track of such earnings.